IE 11 is not supported. For an optimal experience visit our site on another browser.

 Princess Charlotte became the first female in British royalty to not be passed over by a younger male sibling in the line of succession.Samir Hussein / Pool via WireImage

 Named after her great-grandmother, the queen, as well as her late grandmother, Diana, Charlotte Elizabeth Diana was born on May 2, 2015.
-The young princess is third in line to the throne, and because of the Perth Agreement, she became the first female in the royal family to not be moved down the line of succession after the birth of her younger brother.
+The young princess is third in line to the throne, and because of the Succession to the Crown Act, she became the first female in the royal family to not be moved down the line of succession after the birth of her younger brother.

-Prince Louis — fourth in line of succession
+Prince Louis — 4th in line of succession

 Prince Louis of Cambridge.

-Prince Louis during the Platinum Pageant in London.AFP via Getty Images
+Prince Louis during the Platinum Jubilee Pageant in London.AFP via Getty Images

-Prince Harry, Duke of Sussex — fifth in line of succession
+Prince Harry, Duke of Sussex — 5th in line of succession

 Official launch of the one year countdown to the Invictus Games The Hague 2020

-As the youngest son of Charles and Diana, Prince Harry has slowly been moved down the line of succession with the birth of each of his oldest brother’s children.
-As of 2022, he was the fifth in line to the throne.
+As the youngest son of Charles and Diana, Prince Harry, known as the Duke of Sussex on the royal family's official website, has slowly been moved down the line of succession with the birth of each of his older brother’s children.
+As of 2024, he is fifth in line to the throne.

-In 2018, Harry and Meghan Markle's royal wedding was a global sensation, with nearly 30 million American viewers tuning in.
+In 2018, Harry and Meghan Markle's royal wedding was a global sensation, with nearly 30 million American viewers tuning in, according to Deadline.
 Meghan became the second American to ever marry into the British royal family, and after the wedding, she became the Duchess of Sussex.

 Prince Harry with wife Meghan, the Duchess of Sussex, and their two children, Prince Archie and Princess Lilibet.